durodolahabib043/SquareAssignment/README.md

 3. Model - consist of employee class

 Also there are helper and ApiManager class.
-These are used for dependency injections The MVVM is main to de-couple classes for test.
+These are used for dependency injections The MVVM is used mainly to de-couple classes for unit-test.

 ## App Demo
 This app has a picker and a tableview.
 Picker is used to switch between the 3 different apis,